- Type Parameters:

 ordering is inconsistent with equals; it just fails to obey the general

-contract of the Set
+contract of the Set interface.

 All general-purpose sorted set implementation classes should